-1.9. list at least three ways technical practices may help Scrum Teams deliver a high-quality Product Increment and reduce technical debt each Sprint.
+1.9. list at least three ways technical practices may help Scrum Team deliver a high-quality Product Increment and reduce technical debt each Sprint.

-1.10. describe at least three examples in which the Product Owner collaborates with the Development Team to maximize the flow of value.
+1.10. describe at least three examples and facilitation techniques that help the Product Owner collaborates with the Scrum Team to maximize the flow of value.

 Product Ownership with Multiple Teams